Lightre/HealthIndicators/README.md

 # Time the damage indicator stays on screen (in secs)
 # You have to use decimal (double) values (default: 2.0)
 indicator-duration-seconds: 2.0

+# World Blacklist
+# List the names of the worlds where you want to disable damage indicators.
+disabled-worlds:
+# - "world_lobby"
+# - "towny"
 ```

 </details>